 If you want to find shoes that forgive your toes even after the miles rack up, then you’ll need a pair with a good size toe box or a loose upper around the toe area.
 Running shoes do this two ways: some have a very wide toe box while others have soft mesh that stretches at spots that rub against bunions.
 Either way, the idea is to prevent pressure and rubbing on the areas of the feet with bunions.

-The shoes we’ve selected fit this criteria.
-Here are eight of the best running shoes for runners with bunions.
+The shoes we’ve selected fit these criteria.
+Here are seven of the best running shoes for runners with bunions.

 Top Asics Running Shoe for Bunions